leokuo0724/Feature-Upvote/README.md

 ## English

-A modern feature request and voting platform that enables product teams to quickly collect and manage user feedback.
+A modern feature request and voting platform built with **Firebase + Vercel** for effortless deployment.
+Get your feedback platform live in minutes, not hours.

 ### 🎯 Target Users

 **Product Managers** and **Developers** who want to quickly deploy a feature voting platform for their products

 ### ⚡ Quick Deploy

+**Why Firebase + Vercel?**

+- 🔥 **Firebase**: Zero backend setup - authentication, database, and hosting ready out-of-the-box
+- ⚡ **Vercel**: One-click deployment with automatic CI/CD
+- 🧠 **No-Brain Setup**: Copy, paste, deploy - that's it!

 ```bash
 # 1. Clone project